Blog > Treatment Strategies > DBT Basics

 DBT is effective across age ranges, genders, sexual orientations, countries, races and ethnicities.

-What Are the Stages of DBT?
+What are the Stages of DBT?

 The stages of DBT are as follows: